wwnorton/design-system-rfcs/table-component.md

 - `<TableHeader>` - The first row of a table contains cells that act as labels for the columns..
 - `<TableRow>` - A horizontal slice of the table groups related cells.
 - `<TableCell>` - A vertical slice of the table groups cells related by the label in the header cell.
+- `<DataTable>` - A table allow user to pass data into JSON format and render it into rows and column format.

 ## Detailed design